 20 per cent breakage

 Aside from risk to crew there’s the reliability of equipment.
-Tonks says that, of the Class40s insured by Hiscox, around 20 per cent have broken a mast primarily through carbon failure.
+Tonks says that, in one of the popular offshore racing classes insured by Hiscox, around 20 per cent have broken a mast through carbon failure.
 It has now reached the point where many insurers won’t even insure the rig.
 Hiscox still does, but only provided a 100 per cent non-destructive test (NDT) is carried out on the rig.
-‘If you’re spending £400-500k on a Class 40 why wouldn’t you want to go that extra step to get a full history on the rig, with a comprehensive NDT test?
+‘If you’re spending £400-500k on a fully set up offshore racer why wouldn’t you want to go that extra step to get a full history on the rig, with a comprehensive NDT test?
 But the main reason we ask for NDT is we want to eliminate build fault.
 Why wouldn’t you want to do that?’

 The answer, of course, is money, although as Tonks points out, ‘The cost of an NDT test is generally only 0.5 per cent of the price of the boat.
 The average price of a full NDT test on a Class40 mast is around £2k plus costs which does not seem much when you balance this against safety considerations and the fact you know that what’s going into the boat is fit for purpose and isn’t going to break mid-ocean.’